bestia-dev/mem4_game/README.md

 `cargo make doc` - build the `/target/docs` folder and copy to the `/docs` folder.

 ## TODO:
-- increase version automatically on build release
+- on card click only the active player calculates the new state and send the new info to others in a msg

 - sync data from player1 to others after reconnect.
 - different content for English learning: numbers (cardinal, ordinal), food, orientation, alphabet simple spelling, drinks, days/months, questions, colors, transportation, ...
-- on card click only the active player calculates the new state and send the new info to others in a msg
 - fullscreen from http://robnyman.github.io/fullscreen/
 - onfullscreen vdom schedule render
 - iPhone/android webapp manifest file